Jeppeks1/HTAPBench/README.md

 2. You need to have installed the JDBC driver for the database you want to test.

 # A. Build HTAPBench:

+If the complex HTAP workload is desired, clone the GitHub repository called "ComplexHTAP".
+Otherwise, use the master branch for a normal HTAP workload.
+Then run:

 ```bash
 	mvn clean compile package
 ```